WHall14/CShell/README.md

 containing only ‘+’ and ‘–‘ signs.
 You can also assume a space character separates any two numbers/signs. e.g. “+ + 2 3 - 4 5”.
-• Note that if you want to use the prefixadd() function from week 2 workshop you will need to store the expression as a ragged array of strings (see week 2 exercise 3).
+• Note that if you want to use the prefixadd() function from week 2 workshop you will need to store the expression as a ragged array of strings.
 • time – you can use the functions defined in <time.h> (link).
 Hint: look at time(), localtime() and asctime() functions.
 • path - you can use the linux system function getcwd() (link).